 The first number (-5.00) identifies your degree of short-sightedness or long-sightedness.
 The minus sign in front of the number identifies you as short-sighted.
 A plus sign would show you were long-sighted.

 The second number (-1.50) identifies your degree of astigmatism.
 This is written with either a plus sign or a minus sign.

-The third number (180) indicates the axis, the direction of your astigmatism.
+The third number (180) indicates the axis or the direction of your astigmatism.
 An axis of 180 degrees, for example, means the astigmatism is horizontal.

 A prescription of -5.00 /-1.50 x 180 indicates that the patient is moderately short-sighted, with a moderate degree of astigmatism in a horizontal direction.